cookieee-kun/Shopper-E-Commerce/README.md

 - Express.js: Node.js framework used for building the backend APIs.
 - React.js: Frontend library used for building the user interface.
 - Node.js: JavaScript runtime used for server-side development.
-- Other libraries or frameworks used in your project.

 ## Getting Started